beshu-tech/readonlyrest-docs/kibana.md

 ```

 ##### Patching Kibana acknowledgement in a silent mode
-To apply patches in Kibana using a script with automatic acknowledgment in silent mode, you have two options:
+To apply patches in Kibana using a script in non-interactive mode (bypassing prompts), you have two options:

 - Using `--I_UNDERSTAND_AND_ACCEPT_KBN_PATCHING=yes` Script Argument: